 Spain Travel Tip #1: Hablo Español?

-My first travel tip actually applies to every single country that you go to: it’s best if you learn a few words of the native language.
-It doesn’t hurt anything; we know you’re going to butcher it, they know you’re going to butcher it, but the fact that you gave the effort makes all the difference in the world!
-I suggest learning:- “Yes”
+The first of my Spain travel tips actually applies to every single country that you go to: it’s best if you learn a few words of the native language.
+It’s okay if you can’t speak it perfectly, it doesn’t hurt anything.
+Most people know you’re going to mess up at times, but the fact that you made the effort makes all the difference in the world!
+I suggest learning:

 - “No”